-10. Because 0 is the initial or default FSM output, move the cursor to the first posedge of sys_clk_p after reset is asserted low, at time 102.5 ns, as seen in Figure 27.
+10. Because 0 is the initial or default FSM output, move the cursor to the first posedge of sys_clk_p after reset is asserted low, at time 102.5 ns, as seen in the following figure.

 You can use the Waveform window to measure time between two points on the timeline.